Questions about Federal Verification

 - No Federal Direct Loans may be authorized for disbursement or originated

-- If the student already received a Federal Pell Grant, SEOG, or Federal Perkins Loan disbursed prior to being selected for verification, he or she will be obligated to return the funds to the federal government.
+- If the student already received a Federal Pell Grant or SEOG, which was disbursed prior to being selected for verification, he or she will be obligated to return the funds to the federal government.